neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 ```

-### Download Real Faceset
+### Download Dataset of Real Faces

-To create the faceset of real faces I got a little bit experimental.
+To create the dataset of real faces I got a little bit experimental.

 [Will Kwan](https://www.youtube.com/watch?v=pctzpu_wJyE) recently using [stylegan2](https://github.com/NVlabs/stylegan2) to generate a dataset in one of his recent videos.
 It seemed to work fairly well for him.
 So I thought I could do the same thing.